ShaiRT/brainstorm/README.md

 #### Message Queue

 Various parts of this project use a message queue to publish and consume information.
-The current implementation support [RabbitMQ](https://www.rabbitmq.com/) as a message queue.
+The current implementation supports [RabbitMQ](https://www.rabbitmq.com/) as a message queue.

 #### Parsers